Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: Discussion

 \subsection{Short, offline recording, with poor feedback to the patients}

 Concerning data processing, the majority of analyses were conducted offline.
+This approach may be suitable for tracking recovery progress in neurorehabilitation, where changes and improvements may be appreciated over weeks or months.
+Reviewing wearable technologies through the lens of the performance domain can be advantageous for telerehabilitation techniques.
+Such approaches enable a direct evaluation of the interventions' influence on patients' performance.
+Additionally, they offer benefits like motivating rehabilitation efforts and fostering a sense of accomplishment or satisfaction in patients, who can witness the therapy's impact on their daily lives.

-This approach may be suitable for tracking recovery progress over weeks in neurorehabilitation.
-Nonetheless, real-time data analysis offers distinct advantages, particularly for providing immediate feedback to patients during telemonitoring and telerehabilitation.
+Nonetheless, real-time data analysis offers distinct advantages, particularly for providing immediate feedback to patients during telemonitoring and telerehabilitation \cite{Hribernik2022}.
 It is important to highlight a few articles that were excluded \cite{Sanders2020, Dodakian2017, Toh2023b}.
 While these studies concentrated on telerehabilitation and did not include monitoring ADLs, they utilized compelling wearable methods to study the UEs at home in people with neurological conditions.
 Besides, real-time processing, with only the processed data transmitted, may even help address privacy concerns, which is a critical issue associated with technologies like those based on cameras \cite{Bandini2021}.

 When it comes to activity metrics, the most prevalent measures focus on quantifying the duration and frequency of activities.
 However, in a rehabilitation context, understanding not only the quantity but also the context of these measures is crucial for identifying specific challenges patients encounter during different activities.
-Machine learning techniques, as proposed by Fortune \textit{et al.} (2022) \cite{Fortune2022}, have the potential to recognize the types of activities being performed.
-This information, combined with the quantity of hand use, is essential for gaining a comprehensive understanding of UE use at home.
+Machine learning techniques, as proposed by Fortune \textit{et al.} \cite{Fortune2022}, have the potential to recognize the types of activities being performed.
+This information, combined with the quantity of hand use, is essential for gaining a comprehensive understanding of UE use at home, thus quantifying the performance domain.